sora-xor/sora2-network/ethereum/smart-contracts-bootstrap/README.md

 ## Description
 Service provides possibilities to automate DevOps activities.

 It is usable for test environments and production.
-Only difference is that for test environments we may generate blockchain credentials using this service but for production owners of private keys should provide public keys for us.
+The differences are:
+1. Different Ethereum network
+2. Different Ethereum wallet
+3. Different set of peers
+4. Different XOR and VAL smart contract address
+5. The example of requests may be found in `test/resources/generated-requests.http`

 ## Ethereum endpoint

 ### Deploy smart contracts
-There are function to deploy all smart contracts by one API call: 'eth/deploy/d3/smartContracts' and functions to deploy initial ethereum contracts separately.
-Only owner can call contracts later.
+There is a function for Bridge contract deployment: 'deploy/{project}/bridge'.
-The Sequence to call smart contract deployment functions is following:
+The Sequence to call Bridge contract deployment functions is following:
-1 - 'eth/deploy/D3/masterContract' - then take resulting smart contract address as an argument to the next function
+1 - 'create/wallet' - create the Ethereum wallet for deploy
+2 - Send ETH for paying commission for deploy to the wallet from step 1 3 - 'deploy/{project}/bridge' - deploy bridge smart contract

+Supported project is `sora2`

 ### Generate smart contracts abi and bindings
 Run `buildEthereumContractsBindings` and `buildEthereumContracts` gradle tasks.